kstenerud/ubuntu-package-fixing/README.md

     $ dquilt pop -a

-You should see only this:

-    $ git status
-    On branch bionic-postconf-segfault-1753470
-    Your branch is ahead of 'pkg/ubuntu/bionic-devel' by 2 commits.
-      (use "git push" to publish your local commits)
+From here, `git status` should show the following if you cherry picked a patch:

     Untracked files:
       (use "git add <file>..." to include in what will be committed)

         ../../.pc/

-    nothing added to commit but untracked files present (use "git add" to track)
+Or the following if you created a patch:

+    Changes not staged for commit:
+      (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+        modified:   debian/patches/series

+    Untracked files:
+      (use "git add <file>..." to include in what will be committed)

+        .pc/
+        debian/patches/fix-postconf-segfault.diff

 `.pc` is the control directory for quilt patches.
-Remove it manually.
+Remove it manually before committing.

 #### Step 5: Commit the patch